I'm Every Woman (Whitney Houston recording): Live performances

-Accolades and legacy
+Legacy and accolades

+A protester holds a sign with the title of the song during the 2017 Women's March.

-The song was nominated for the Grammy Award for Best Female R&B Vocal Performance at the 36th Annual Grammy Awards in 1994, losing out to Toni Braxton's "Another Sad Love Song" while the video won the NAACP Image Award for Outstanding Music Video that same year.
+The song was nominated for the Grammy Award for Best Female R&B Vocal Performance at the 36th Annual Grammy Awards in 1994, losing out to Toni Braxton's "Another Sad Love Song".
+It was notably the only loss Houston had of her four nominations for The Bodyguard, in which she won the Grammy for Album of the Year and Record of the Year and Best Female Pop Vocal Performance for "I Will Always Love You".
+The video for the song won the NAACP Image Award for Outstanding Music Video that same year.

 The song has received retrospective accolades since its release and has been cited as one of Houston's best songs and one of the best recordings of the 1990s.
 In its list of the "250 Best Songs of the 1990s", Pitchfork ranked Houston's version at number 211.
+It was included in the list of BuzzFeed's "101 Greatest Dance Songs".
+VH1 voted the song 24th place of its list of the "Greatest R&B Songs of the '90s".
+Rod Couch ranked the rendition the 384th greatest song of the rock era, the final-ranked song out of six Houston songs on Couch's book, The Top 500 Songs of the Rock Era 1955-2015.
 In their list of the 20 greatest Houston songs of her career, Forbes ranked the song thirteenth place, writing how Houston's rendition of the Khan song was an "anthem in its own right".
 It further wrote that the song was "a top Whitney song because it embodies the spirit of empowerment and celebrates the strength of women, a message that resonates as strongly today as it did when the song was first released."